 I have no expert testimony to offer you about the legalities or medical aspects of strangulation, there are plenty of others giving you that.
 What I do have to offer is a testimony of someone who has had their life severely impacted by the lack of medical knowledge and supporting laws regarding domestic violence and strangulation.
 After nearly losing my life in 2006, I began a downward spiral into a medical mess that would last the next fourteen years.
-In those fourteen years, I have inaccurately been diagnosed with neurocardiogenic syncope, idiopathic anaphylaxis, postural orthostatic tachycardia syndrome, mastocytosis, fibromyalgia, depression, anxiety, complexed post-traumatic stress disorder, multiple sclerosis, traumatic brain injury along with several others.
+In those fourteen years, I have inaccurately been diagnosed with multiple medical diagnoses.
 At one point, I was on fourteen different medications and doctors still could not figure out what was wrong or control my symptoms.
 In early 2019, due to all over these medical problems, I was told I would mostly likely never work, drive, or have a normal functioning life again.
-I was devastated and almost gave up on life.
+I was devastated and contemplated suicide.